 Note: Down/feather jackets are really not available these days.
 Many jackets masquerade as down/feather jackets.
 They are essentially fine polyester-filled jackets.
 They mimic the function of a down jacket but are usually expensive.

-➤ Rental: Padded jackets made by Fort Collins are available on rent at the Indiahikes store.
+➤ Rental: Padded jackets made by Fort Collins are available on rent at the Indiahikes Store.
 They are custom made for Indiahikes and trekkers find them terrific, even in winter.

-b.
+c.
 Two Trek Pants

 Two pairs of trek pants should suffice for any Himalayan trek.
 Wear one pair and carry one just in case it rains.
 Trek pants with zippered cut offs at the thighs are very suitable for treks.
 Also, choose quick-dry pants over cotton.
 They dry up soon in case of small stream crossings / rain.